davidamichelson/DIV6700/schedule.md

 "The Epistle to Diognetus," in *Early Christian Writings*, translated by Maxwell Staniforth, revised translation by Andrew Louth (London: Penguin Books, 1987), chapters 1-7, pp. 139-146.
 (See also *TPC*, p.
 72-73.)

-"A Short Reader", in *TPC*, pp. 199-207.
-(Everyone select one text please and come prepared to introduce it).

- - Please prepare this question in your florilegium: Early Christian authors often employed a rhetoric of "paradoxical antitheses" in which they re-defined or re-valued the norms of society through a Christian lens.
-How did these early Christian authors use such paradoxes to express their theologies of martyrdom and asceticism?

 "Correspondence of Pliny and Trajan," in *RWCH*, p.
 23.

+"A Short Reader", in *TPC*, pp. 199-207.
+(Everyone, please select one text out of the list and come prepared to introduce it in class.
+You only need to enter one of these texts in your *florilegium* notebook and you do NOT need use this short text in any of your answers).

+ - Please prepare this question in your *florilegium* notebook: Early Christian authors often employed a rhetoric of "paradoxical antitheses" in which they re-defined or re-valued the norms of society through a Christian lens.
+How did these early Christian authors use such paradoxes to express their theologies of martyrdom and/or renunciation of the world?

- - Please prepare this question in your florilegium: How did the Roman authorities view Christians through existing patterns of Roman conflict with Judaism and the Roman Fear of Factions?
+ - Please prepare this question in your *florilegium* notebook: How did the Roman authorities view Christians through existing patterns of Roman conflict with Judaism and/or the Roman Fear of Factions?

 ### Assignment:
 Please have your florilegia up to date and ready to turn at then end of class.